The Pennsylvania Lottery maintains an Instagram, Facebook page and a Twitter feed.

 - Send a user a “friend request” via Facebook.

-- Send a user a “message” via Facebook; unless responding to a user message/question sent first.
+- Send a user a “message” via Facebook; unless responding to a user message/question sent first or regarding an official PA Lottery social media promotion that the player entered.

-- Notify a user via Facebook that they have won a giveaway or contest.
+- Notify a user via Facebook that they have won a giveaway or contest, unless the player entered the contest via the PA Lottery’s official Facebook page or other social media platform.

 - Ask for contact information beyond what an entrant has already provided while entering a legitimate Pennsylvania Lottery giveaway.

-- Ask for bank account information in ANY case.
+- Ask for bank account information in ANY case over social media.

 Please report any suspected scams to the platform on which you received the message.